-The assumptions used to estimate the fair value of stock options granted to employees in the year ended December 31, 2015 using the Black-Scholes option pricing model were as follows:
+The assumptions used to estimate the fair value of stock options granted to employees in the years ended December 31, 2017 and 2016 using the Black-Scholes model were as follows:

-Weighted-average grant date fair value per share \$ 4.16

-Expected volatility 70.8% - 72.8%

-Expected term (in years) 6.00 - 6.08

-Risk free interest rate 1.7% - 1.8%

-Expected dividend yield

-There were no stock options granted for the period from August 22, 2014 (Inception) to December 31, 2014.
+Years Ended December 31, 2017 2016 Weighted average grant date fair value per share \$ 4.76 \$ 3.09 Expected volatility 75.4% - 77.7% 73.8% - 76.6% Expected term (in years) 5.50 - 6.08 5.50 - 6.08 Risk free interest rate 1.4% - 2.0% 1.5% - 1.7% Expected dividend yield

 In estimating fair value for stock options issued under the 2014 Plan, expected volatility was based on historical volatility of comparable publicly-traded companies because our common stock has only been publicly traded since September 16, 2015.
 Due to the lack of historical option exercise data, we estimated the expected term using the simplified method.
 The risk-free interest rates are based on the U.S. Treasury zero-coupon bonds with maturities similar to those of the expected term of the award being valued.
 The expected dividend yield of zero reflects that we have not paid cash dividends since inception and do not intend to pay cash dividends in the foreseeable future.
-We apply an estimate of forfeitures at the time of grant based on historical experience and revise our estimate in subsequent periods if actual forfeitures differ from those estimates.
+Pursuant to ASU 2016-09, Improvements to Employee Share-Based Payment Accounting, we apply actual forfeitures as they occur.

-For the year ended December 31, 2015 and period from August 22, 2014 (Inception) to December 31, 2014, we recognized \$399,000 and zero expense related to options, respectively.
-As of December 31, 2015, unrecognized estimated compensation expense related to options was \$1.9 million, which is expected to be recognized over the weighted-average remaining requisite service period of approximately 3.2 years.
+For the years ended December 31, 2017 and 2016, we recognized \$2.3 million and \$1.1 million expense related to options, respectively.
+As of December 31, 2017, unrecognized estimated compensation expense related to options was \$5.7 million, which is expected to be recognized over the weighted-average remaining requisite service period of approximately 2.5 years.